It’s only natural that at some point (and often at many points), we choose to pivot our coaching business.

 So whatever your choice is — to rest, quit or pivot — honor yourself for getting here and know that you have the ability to evolve into the next iteration of you.

-I’d love to hear from you, when did you know it was time to rest, quit or pivot?
-What were the signs for you?
+I’d love to hear from you, when did you know it was time to pivot your coaching business?